MicrosoftDocs/win32/desktop-src/WinHttp/winhttp-sessions-overview.md

 ---
-Description: 'The Microsoft Windows HTTP Services (WinHTTP) exposes a set of C/C++ functions that enable your application to access HTTP resources on the Web.
-This topic provides an overview of how these functions are used to interact with an HTTP server.' ms.assetid: '66a1616b-0cf3-45c7-880b-e36728b5a9c4'
+Description: The Microsoft Windows HTTP Services (WinHTTP) exposes a set of C/C++ functions that enable your application to access HTTP resources on the Web.
+This topic provides an overview of how these functions are used to interact with an HTTP server. ms.assetid: 66a1616b-0cf3-45c7-880b-e36728b5a9c4
-title: WinHTTP Sessions Overview
+title: WinHTTP Sessions Overview ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WinHTTP Sessions Overview